yanlynnnnn/tp/docs/UserGuide.md

 Example :

-Let's say you are currently viewing the schedule for the week on 27th of November, 2020, and want to see the schedule for the following week.
+Let's say you are currently viewing the schedule for the week on 27th of November 2020, and want to see the schedule for the following week.
 You can follow these instructions.

 Steps :